ASEAN seeks to revive Thailand–Cambodia ceasefire after deadly border clashes

 Cyclone Ditwah: Death toll in Sri Lanka rises to 212

 The death toll from Cyclone Ditwah in Sri Lanka has climbed to at least 212, with authorities reporting a further 218 people missing.
-Heavy rains and landslides have affected over half a million residents nationwide, forcing more than 78,000 people into relief centres, primarily located in schools.
+Heavy rains and landslides have affected more than half a million residents nationwide, forcing more than 78,000 people into relief centres, primarily located in schools.
 Military and police personnel are currently deployed to distribute food, clear debris, and rescue families trapped by the rising waters.

 In low-lying areas such as Malwana, residents faced rapid inundation, often fleeing their homes with nothing but the clothes on their backs.
 Meteorological officials have forecast continued rainfall over the weekend, raising concerns about further flooding in already waterlogged regions and impeding recovery efforts for those stranded without power.